sutta » mn » Majjhima Nikāya 95

 sunijjhāyitaṁyeva hoti, tañca hoti rittaṁ tucchaṁ musā;

-something may be well deliberated, it may be void, hollow, and false.
+something may be well deliberated, it may be vacuous, hollow, and false.

 no cepi sunijjhāyitaṁ hoti, tañca hoti bhūtaṁ tacchaṁ anaññathā.